We’ve all but ensured that an imprint of our digital selves will linger for years — even decades — after we die.

 None of us are meant to live forever.
 Maybe we should ask ourselves whether it’s necessary to preserve our digital selves just as they are today.
 Rather than continuing long after we’re dead, perhaps our digital selves should be allowed fade out like our memories.

-Digital death is unfamiliar, but it doesn’t mean you should avoid thinking about what you’d like to happen to your online self when you die.
+Digital death is unfamiliar, but it doesn’t mean you should avoid thinking about what you’d like to happen to your online self after you die.
 Start by considering what you’d leave behind if you died tomorrow.
-Consider how the world would see you through your digital profiles, and think about what legacy you’d rather leave behind.
+Think about how the world would see you through your digital profiles, and what legacy you’d rather leave behind.
 With care, you can turn all of your blog posts and status updates into something truly meaningful.